-Dates: MFA Portfolio Review Week to be determined by the GSC and posted in the Advising Calendar on the Internal Calendar for the student and committee to determine an individual day and time (minimum of 30 minutes), keeping in mind that there may be additional meetings before and after the Portfolio Review meeting.
-Students read/view and write over the summer between the second and third year of study.
-The Academic Program Coordinator will enroll the student in 7998 MFA Comprehensive Examination under the committee chair for the Autumn semester unless the student requests Summer enrollment.
+- GSC determines the final date by which the 2nd Year End-of-Year Meetings should occur.
+See Advising Calendar on the Internal Calendar for the student and committee to determine an individual day and time (minimum of 30 minutes). - Drawing from the initial bibliography in the Project Proposal, during the 2nd Year End-of-Year Meeting a viewing and reading list is decided on with student and committee input and is finalized by the last day of Spring classes. - Students read/view and write over the summer after their 2nd year of study. - The Academic Program Coordinator enrolls the student in 7998 MFA Comprehensive Examination under the committee chair for the Spring semester of the 2nd year, unless the student requests Summer enrollment. - The Field Review - is due shortly after Autumn classes begin.
+See Advising Calendar on the Internal Calendar for specific dates.

-Components: The student's final viewing and reading list should include four to six (4-6) viewings and four to six (4-6) texts (i.e., articles, chapters from books, or whole books)
+- The student's final viewing and reading list should include four to six (4-6) viewings and four to six (4-6) texts (i.e., articles, chapters from books, or whole books) taken from the reading list in the handbook and outside the reading list as appropriate to the student's research area, to be a total of 10-12 sources. - In writing annotations (approximately a substantial paragraph) of each source, the student must consider some or all of the following: - o Summarize the point of view - o Discern any central argument - Highlight significant contribution to the field - Suggest gaps or problems with the argument - o In the case of videos, describe and analyze something of the movement - o Exclude reference to their own opinions or projects - The student writes a synthesis on their e-portfolio, in any manner or style of their choosing in consultation with their committee.
+This draws on their sources in relation to their project and research.
+The length of this entry is approximately 300-500 words, but designed and determined by the committee, as there may be other elements included such as mind maps, drawings, or videos.
+The student can determine if the e-portfolio is public or private.

-taken from the reading list in the handbook and outside the reading list as appropriate to the student's research area, to be a total of 10 sources.
-The student should write 150-250 word abstracts or digests of each source viewed or read, as well as a cumulative 300-350 synthesis of the all materials together with discussion of how the research is relevant to the MFA Project proposal with cumulative bibliography in Chicago Author Date format.
-Any citations should also be in Chicago Author Date format.
-The student will upload the completed Comprehensive Abstracts to GradCentral as well as email to each committee member.
+- Any citations should also be in Chicago Author Date format. - The student uploads the completed Field Review to GradCentral as well as email to each committee member.

-Evaluation: assessed by the student's committee over a three-week period after the due date.
-Further details will be emailed from the Academic Program Coordinator on behalf of the GSC.
-See deadlines as posted in the Advising Calendar on the Internal Calendar.

-Scoring: to be determined by the committee.
-Feedback will be uploaded by the committee chair to GradCentral.
-If the Abstracts are not submitted by the deadline, the committee chair will consult with the GSC for appropriate action which may include an unsatisfactory grade and insufficient progress toward the degree.
+- The Field Review is assessed by the student's committee over a three-week period after the due date.
+Further details are emailed from the Academic Program Coordinator on behalf of the GSC.
+See deadlines as posted in the Advising Calendar on the Internal Calendar. - Scoring is determined by the committee.
+Feedback is uploaded by the committee chair to GradCentral. - If the Field Review is not submitted by the deadline, the committee chair consults with GSC for appropriate action which may include an unsatisfactory grade and insufficient progress toward the degree.